ljmerza/frigate_plate_recognizer/README.md

 ### Synology Diskstation

-Ayone trying this on Synology Diskstation, you need to set the volumes to point to `/usr/src/app/config` not just `/config`
+Anyone trying this on Synology Diskstation, you need to set the volumes to point to `/usr/src/app/config` not just `/config`

 ### Save Snapshot Images to Path